 David Suzuki reflects on his last 80 years

-But do you know about David Suzuki’s family history?
-He grew up in Leamington, Ontario.
-Suzuki attended Mill Street Elementary School and Grade 9 at Leamington Secondary School before moving to London, Ontario.
+David Suzuki grew up in Leamington, Ontario.
+He attended Mill Street Elementary School and Grade 9 at Leamington Secondary School before moving to London, Ontario.

 “When I was a boy after the war, I was extremely shy because I was a Japanese-Canadian and Canada had just fought a war with Japan.
 My family moved to Leamington in southern Ontario and in my loneliness, I always found comfort fishing for perch on the public dock in Lake Erie, biking to Point Pelee (which was yet to become a national park) and using a dipnet to search for treasures in roadside ditches.”

 Watch great David’s biography by Isaac Paterson, Grade 5 student at Garden Avenue Junior Public School, Toronto

 Leamington is a municipality in Essex County, Ontario.
 It includes Point Pelee, the southernmost point of mainland Canada.

 Known as the “Tomato Capital of Canada”, it is the location of a tomato processing factory.